 Member Video Interviews

-Thanks to our friends at CHRS (California Radio Historical Society) for providing “THE LIVING HISTORY” SERIES.”
-Interviews with several of our Broadcast Legends Members.
+Thanks to our friends at the California Historical Radio Society (CHRS) for providing “THE LIVING HISTORY” SERIES.
+Interviews with several of our Broadcast Legends members.
 Just click on the photo to view video.

 One of the Broadcast Legends founders and Member of the Bay Area Radio Hall Of Fame Class of 2006, Ken Ackerman tells the story of his outstanding radio career from his beginning in radio through “Music ‘Till Dawn” and KCBS News Anchor.
 Shot at historic KRE in Berkeley on May 25, 2010.
 Present were Steve Kushman, Bill Wray and Dave Billeci.